 At Rotherglen, we pride ourselves in providing a welcoming, nurturing and stimulating educational environment that promotes not only intellectual growth, but positive social growth as well.
 We encourage and have implemented comprehensive “safe school” initiatives that promote not only the physical safety of your child, but emotional safety as well.
 Beginning with our youngest students, we teach inclusivity of all students and celebrate the uniqueness and acceptance of all students.

 When is the best time to enroll?

 It is never too early to start the admissions process as there are times when parents are disappointed when they proceed to enroll their child and learn that there is a waiting list.
-We accept applications year-round and encourage you to contact our admissions office to set up a personal tour and speak with administrators.
+We accept applications year-round and encourage you to contact our admissions coordinator to set up a personal tour.
 This will give you the opportunity to see the campus when school is in session, and ask any questions you may have.